How Landscaping Can Keep Your House Safe

 Done right, landscaping can keep your house safe and reduce energy bills.
 Here’s how.

 When it comes to landscaping, there’s more than curb appeal to consider.
 What and where you plant can also impact your home’s energy efficiency and safety.

 Temperatures can be up to 25 degrees cooler in the shade than in unshaded areas.
 In the summer, that can make a big difference in the heat your house absorbs.
-Deciduous trees planted to the southeast and southwest can cast a shadow over the house during the morning and afternoon, cutting radiant heat by as much as 80 percent.
+Deciduous trees planted to the southeast, southwest and west can cast a shadow over the house during the morning and afternoon, cutting radiant heat by as much as 70 percent.

 Homeowners in fire-prone areas might consider reducing the number of plants that could ignite in a wildfire.
 The general rule is to maintain a 30-foot buffer, free of trees and shrubs, around the house.
 Another fire-wise approach is to create an open landscape design, with widely spaced trees and shrubs that are trimmed high off the ground.
 Also, choose native plants, which are more fire-resistant than transplanted materials.